fjohngomez/AcademyOrganizer/TierList.md

 #### Seed

-- [ ] Running the seed file creates campuses and students for demonstration purposes
+- [C] Running the seed file creates campuses and students for demonstration purposes

 Congrats!
 You have completed your first vertical slice!
 Make sure to `commit -m "Feature: Get All Campuses and Students"` before moving on.